prefrontalcortex/DomeTools/README.md

    [Download Dome Creator for Unity – Package Installer 📦](https://package-installer.glitch.me/v1/installer/OpenUPM/com.pfc.dome-tools?registry=https://package.openupm.com)

 2. **Add the "Dome Tools" prefab to your scene.**
-   You can find the prefab under `Packages > pfc Dome Tools > Runtime > Dome Tools`.
+   You can find the prefab under `Packages / pfc Dome Tools / Runtime / Dome Creator`.
-   Position , rotate, and scale the object to fit your scene.
+   Position , rotate, and scale the object to fit your scene and content.
    See the [Dome Creator](#dome-creator) section for more details on how to use this package.

 3. **Install the NDI packages**
    Select Dome Tools and click <kbd>Fix</kbd> next to "NDI Package is not installed".
-This will install the `KlakNDI` package.
+This will install a modified version of the `KlakNDI` package that includes audio support and other improvements.

 3. **(Optional) Learn from the samples**
    Open `Window > Package Manager` and select the `pfc Dome Tools` package.